michaelnisi/feeder/README.md

 ## Example

-To run a simple example application do:
+To try HTTP streaming do:

 ```
 cd example